-The project site is in an urban area and is not located within a VHFHSZ.21 The project site is located in a highly developed area and does not consist of densely vegetated areas or other physical characteristics that would exacerbate wildfire risks.
-The proposed project is limited to the amendment of the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues and does not include any physical improvements to the project site.
+The project sites are in an urban area and not located within a VHFHSZ.
+The project sites are located in a highly developed area and do not consist of densely vegetated areas or other physical characteristics that would exacerbate wildfire risks.
+The proposed project is limited to the amendment of the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues and does not include any physical improvements to the project sites.
 However, it is reasonably foreseeable that the proposed zoning change would allow the area to be developed with uses allowed under the CC zoning designation rather than the uses that would have been allowed under the existing IL zoning designation.
-Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project site; however, specific design plans are currently not known.
-Any future development would be required to comply with California Fire Code (CFC) requirements and would also be subject to separate environmental review and approval.
+Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project sites; however, specific design plans are currently not known.
+Any future development would be required to comply with the California Fire Code (CFC) requirements and would also be subject to separate environmental review and entitlement approval and approval.
 Therefore, the proposed project would not exacerbate wildfire risks and potentially expose project occupants to pollutants from a wildfire.
 Therefore, the proposed project would have no impact.